 London Fashion Week is over, and, ICYMI, a lot happened this year.
 Victoria Beckham moved her show from New York to celebrate her label's 10th anniversary, Riccardo Tisci revealed his second Burberry collection and a whole host of on-point street-stylers took over the sidewalks.
 So, to give you a taster of the vibe at the FW19 show, here are six trends we saw over the last few days...

 Beige was the biggest shade of LFW and, here, Leonie Hanne shows us how to do it without being, well, beige.
 The German blogger pairs an oatmeal blazer with a cut-out neon top, adding a pair of cat-eye sunnies and statement earrings for that extra finesse.
 We are not worthy.

-How many style notes can we cop from this one, let us count the ways: 1) Blazers can be dresses, too.
+How many style notes can we cop from this one, let us count the ways: 1) Blazers can be dresses too.
 2) There’s no such thing as too many checks.
 3) Sheer black tights are the answer to our cold-weather prayers.
 4) A letter necklace is a cute-AF final touch.
-Need we go on?
+Shall we go on?

-Sorbet shades were in abundance throughout the SS19 collections, and they've already made their mark for AW19 in the shows of Molly Goddard, JW Anderson and loads more.
-Stylist Emili Sindlev (who is officially our new style crush BTW) does it in a laid-back way with a lemon sherbet knit and a degradé lilac jeans.
-PS, how good are those hair clips?
+Sorbet shades were in abundance throughout the SS19 collections, and they've already made their mark for FW19 in the shows of Molly Goddard, JW Anderson and tons more.
+Stylist Emili Sindlev (who is officially our new style crush BTW) does it in a laid-back way with a lemony knit and a degradé lilac jeans.
+BTW, how good are those hair clips?

 The final straws

-We're pretty proud of London's sneaker game – it's still the city in which you'll see the most major trainers over fashion month.
-Chunky shapes in bold colours remain the style of choice for showgoers, with kicks like the adidas Falcon enjoying a starring role.
+We're pretty proud of London's sneaker game — it's still the city in which you'll see the most major sneakers over fashion month.
+Chunky shapes in bold colors remain the style of choice for showgoers, with kicks like the adidas Falcon enjoying a starring role.